DawidKrysiak/dawidkrysiak.github.io/_posts/2022-07-19-Metabase-on-AmazonLinux-2022.markdown

 It's a follow-up to the previous tutorial based on Amazon Linux 2.
 AWS is about to release their AmazonLinux2022 AMI that comes with a few surprising choices.
 The most notable is the fact that they choose Fedora as the base system.
-From a console user that doesn't change much (apart from an inclination to use `dnf` rather than `yum` for package management).
+From a 'console user'-perspective, that doesn't change much (apart from an inclination to use `dnf` rather than `yum` for package management).
 There are some interesting configuration choices as well - for example /tmp is mounted in RAM-disk which makes it absurdly fast but comes at a penalty of limited space.
 So if your software rely on thousands of files in /tmp (you know who you are :)) then you might want to consider remounting /tmp and disabling the service that keeps mounting it.
 More on that in another article soon.

 Now to the fun part - deploy Metabase on AmazonLinux 2022.
 The below is 90% copy of the previous article with appropriate changes for the new release.
 Enjoy.